vorburger/s2i-java-example/README.md

 ### Container options

-All options documented on https://github.com/fabric8io-images/s2i/tree/master/java/images/jboss are typically specified in [`.s2i/environment`](.s2i/environment), but  for quick testing can obviously also be specified on the `docker run` CLI like so:
+All JVM options documented on https://github.com/fabric8io-images/s2i/tree/master/java/images/jboss are typically specified in [`.s2i/environment`](.s2i/environment), but  for quick testing can obviously also be specified on the `docker run` CLI like so:

     docker run -e "JAVA_MAIN_CLASS=ch.vorburger.openshift.s2i.example.Server" -p 8080:8080 vorburger:s2i-java-example